chadday/nicar_ocr/README.md

 brew install xpdf tesseract libtiff ghostscript imagemagick
 ```

+## Some important updates for 2023

+This class doesn't assume that you're working on a Mac with an OS greater than 13 but if you are, you can take advantage of some built-in OCR features.
+For example, some of the image PDFs you open up from this repo will be automatically OCR'd and have selectable text when you open them on newer Macs.

+You can also try out [textra](https://github.com/freedmand/textra) an open-source project from The Washington Post's Dylan Freedman that uses those built in Mac OCR tools to extra text from image PDFs.

+All of the tools below are also available to you on Mac OS 13 or higher.

+If you're not on a newer Mac, fear not!
+Hopefully some of the tools below will help you out.

 ## Files

 We'll be using a number of files for our examples.
 You can find them in [here](/files).